Inf-convolution and optimal risk sharing with countable sets of risk measures: Introduction

 From a mathematical point of view, the countable $\mathcal{I}$ is a limiting case.
-The consideration of an arbitrary (not necessarily finite or countable) set of risk measures done by considering a measure (probability) $\mu$ over a suitable sigma algebra $\mathcal{G}$ of $\mathcal{I}$.
+The consideration of an arbitrary (not necessarily finite or countable) set of risk measures could be done by considering a measure (probability) $\mu$ over a suitable sigma algebra $\mathcal{G}$ of $\mathcal{I}$.
 The problem then becomes However, it would be necessary to impose assumptions on $\mathcal{G}$ in order to avoid measurability issues.
-Such assumptions, that the maps $i\rightarrow X^i(\omega)$ are measurable for any $\omega\in\Omega$ and every family $\{X^i\in L^\infty,\:i\in\mathcal{I}\}$, would imply that $\mathcal{G}$ is the power set, which would leave us without meaningful choices for probability measures.
-In fact, as a consequence of Ulam’s theorem every probability measure on the power set of set with cardinality as the powerset of $\mathbb{N}$ is a discrete probability measure.
+One of those assumptions is that the maps $i\rightarrow X^i(\omega)$ are measurable for any $\omega\in\Omega$ and every family $\{X^i\in L^\infty,\:i\in\mathcal{I}\}$, this would imply that $\mathcal{G}$ is the power set, which would leave us without meaningful choices for probability measures.
+In fact, as a consequence of Ulam's theorem, every probability measure on the power set of a set with cardinality as the power set of $\mathbb{N}$ is a discrete probability measure.
+In this sense, our approach can be considered the closest connection to the limiting integral case.

 The remainder of this paper is organized as follows.
-In Section \ref{sec:prel}, we present preliminaries regarding notation, and briefly provide background material on the theory of risk measures.
-In Section \ref{sec:prop}, we present the proposed approach and results regarding the preservation of financial and continuity properties of the set of risk measures.
-In Section \ref{sec:dual}, we prove results regarding dual representations for the convex, coherent, and law-invariant cases.
+In Section \ref{sec:prop}, we present the proposed approach and results regarding the preservation of financial and continuity properties from the set of risk measures.
+In Section \ref{sec:dual}, we prove results regarding dual representations for the convex, coherent, law-invariant, and comonotonic cases.
 In Section \ref{sec:alloc}, we explore optimal allocations by considering general results regarding the existence, comonotonic improvement, and law invariance of solutions, as well as the comonotonicity and flatness of distributions.
-In Section \ref{sec:special}, we explore the special topic of self-convolution and its relation to regulatory arbitrage.
+In Section \ref{sec:special}, we explore the particular topic of self-convolution and its relation to regulatory arbitrage.
+In Section \ref{sec:exm} we expose concrete examples of our results on specific choices for families of risk measures.